nithinadidela/PyPoisson/README.md

 # PyPoisson
-Implementation of the Poisson Solver using Python (numpy, scipy + FFT, MPI using mpi4py, GPU using Cu-Py or Numba)
+Implementation of the Poisson Solver using Python with incremental performance optimizations

+- numpy
+- scipy + FFT
+- MPI using mpi4py
+- GPU using Cu-Py or Numba